Virginia Jaramillo (artist): Early and mid-career

-Mid-career

 Jaramillo was selected for participation in The De Luxe Show (1971) in Houston, Texas curated by Peter Bradley.
 The De Luxe Show was one of the first racially integrated exhibitions in the United States" and included artists such as Sam Gilliam, Kenneth Noland and Jules Olitski.
 During the 1970s she continued to exhibit.
 Group shows included participation in the Whitney Annual at the Whitney Museum of American Art in 1972.
 Solo exhibitions were held at the Douglas Drake Gallery in Kansas City, and the Soho Center for Visual Artists in 1976.

 Later recognition

-In 2011, Jaramillo participated in "Now Dig This!
-Art & Black Los Angeles" at the Hammer Museum in Los Angeles.
-In 2017 she was exhibited in "We Wanted a Revolution: Black Radical Women 1965-85" at the Brooklyn Museum in New York and in Tate Modern's "Soul of a Nation: Art in the Age of Black Power" (12 July–22 October 2017, London, UK).
+In 2011, Jaramillo's work was included in Now Dig This!
+Art & Black Los Angeles at the Hammer Museum in Los Angeles.
+In 2017 she was included in We Wanted a Revolution: Black Radical Women 1965-85 at the Brooklyn Museum in New York, and in the Tate Modern's Soul of a Nation: Art in the Age of Black Power.

-Jaramillo's work is featured in the collection of Pérez Art Museum Miami.

 The Brooklyn Museum purchased Jaramillo's 1971 painting Untitled in 2017 through the Frieze Brooklyn Museum Fund.
-Initially produced for the 1971 De Luxe Show, at the time of auction this painting - along with three others by Jaramillo - had not been seen in 40 years.
+Initially produced for The De Luxe Show, at the time of auction this painting - along with three others by Jaramillo - had not been seen in 40 years.